yuweichuan/ECL3/README.md

 # ECL 3.0
 ECL 3.0 is a highly sensitive cross-linking mass spectrometry data analysis tool, developed by Yu's group at HKUST (https://bioinformatics.hkust.edu.hk/).
 It is capable of analyzing both non-cleavable and cleavable cross-linking data.
-Additionally, a user-friendly graphical interface has been designed for convenient usage.
+Additionally, a user-friendly graphical interface version under Windows system has been designed for convenient usage.
 # Usage
 1. Download all the files in the repository.
 2. Install python (3.6 or above) and add it to system path.